Shians/Nextflow-docs/docs/Directives.md

 nextflow secrets set MY_API_KEY
 ```

 > **Note:** Secrets are not logged or displayed in console output.
-Supported by local executor and most cloud executors (AWS Batch, Google Cloud, Azure Batch, Kubernetes).
+Only supported by local and grid executors (e.g., SLURM, Grid Engine).
+AWS Batch supports secrets only when deployed via Seqera Platform; other cloud executors are not supported.

 **See also:** Nextflow secrets documentation for setting up secret stores.